-The ARO program has grown to include an additional five ACCOs, which is a step in the right direction to ensure ACCOs are involved in the OOHC system.
-The program is showing early success, such as ACCOs being able to deliver effective reunification outcomes for Aboriginal children and ACCOs having greater control over kinship carer programs.
+The ARO program is showing early success, such as ACCOs being able to deliver effective reunification outcomes for Aboriginal children and ACCOs having greater control over kinship carer programs.

 However, to be more effective, greater resources and authority need to be given to ACCOs in the ARO program.
 ACCOs report a lack of decision-making authority to properly advocate for Aboriginal children.